When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 But unless you’re charging premium rates (which comes with its own set of challenges), those monthly payments are often pretty low.
 We’re talking coffee money, not mortgage money.

 ‘No problem,’ you might think, ‘I’ll just get a ton of members!’
-Getting a huge amount of people to join your community requires constant marketing, outreach, and often, a fair bit of luck.
+But, getting a huge amount of people to join your community requires constant marketing, outreach, and often, a fair bit of luck.

 And even if you do manage to build a sizeable community, keeping them engaged and subscribed is a whole other challenge.